alteryx/evalml/contributing.md

 **Case 1: You're adding a completely new dependency**

 In this case, `build_conda_pkg` is failing simply because a dependency is missing.
 Adding the dependency to the recipe should make the check green.
-To add the dependency, clone the [feedstock](https://github.com/conda-forge/evalml-core-feedstock), check out `latest_release_changes` and add the dependency to `evalml-core` if it is a core dependency or `evalml` if it is an extra dependency.
+To add the dependency, clone the [feedstock](https://github.com/conda-forge/evalml-core-feedstock) (do not fork it!), check out `latest_release_changes` and add the dependency to `evalml-core` if it is a core dependency or `evalml` if it is an extra dependency.
 Push this change up and rerun `build_conda_pkg` on your branch.